Some splitting and rigidity results for sub-static spaces: Einstein equations with a map and Potential Sources

 for sonstants $C_1,C_2>0$.
 The desired inequality \eqref{hip_volume} follows at once.

 \textbf{Acknowledgements.} A.F. would like to thank the hospitality of the Mathematics Department of Università degli Studi di Torino, where part of this work was carried out.
+G.C. acknowledges that part of this work was carried out while he was employed at the Mathematics Department of Università degli Studi di Napoli Federico II\@.
 A.F. was partially supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) of the Ministry of Science, Technology and Innovation of Brazil, Grants 316080/2021-7 and 200261/2022-3.
 This work also was funded by Paraíba State Research Foundation - Programa Primeiros Projetos (Grant 2021/3175) and by Program Research in Pairs CIMPA-ICTP 2024.
-L.M. and M.R. were supported by the PRIN project no. 20225J97H5 ``Differential-geometric aspects of manifolds via Global Analysis''.
+L.M. and M.R. were supported by the PRIN2022 project no. 20225J97H5 ``Differential-geometric aspects of manifolds via Global Analysis''.

+The authors are thankful to the anonymous referee for their thorough review, that led to substantial improvement of the manuscript.